DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

 * Instead of keeping the result action none cacheable, it can define that this action should be cacheable.

 * Also a new plugin allows to add a different FlexForm to this plugin.
-These FlexForm can provide a drop down with possible categories, or allow an editor to define how many news should be displayed.
+This FlexForm can provide a drop down with possible categories, or allows an editor to define how many news should be displayed.
 Thanks to Extbase conventions, all options available within TypoScript ``settings`` section can be used within FlexForms.
 Due to a different plugin signature, the plugin can be configured differently via